w3c/wai-about-wai/_about/update.md

 ## Upcoming Publications

-We plan to publish the following documents in 2023 and early 2024. <!--"Q3", which is July, August, September.--> To learn about "Candidate Recommendation" (**CR**)<!--, "Proposed Recommendation" (**PR**), "Recommendation",--> and other stages, see [How WAI Develops Accessibility Standards through the W3C Process: **Milestones** and Opportunities to Contribute](https://www.w3.org/WAI/standards-guidelines/w3c-process/).
+We plan to publish the following documents in Q1 2024, which is January, February, March.
+To learn about "Candidate Recommendation" (**CR**)<!--, "Proposed Recommendation" (**PR**), "Recommendation",--> and other stages, see [How WAI Develops Accessibility Standards through the W3C Process: **Milestones** and Opportunities to Contribute](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

 * More [WAI Translations](/translations/)
 * [Guidance on Applying WCAG 2.2 to Non-Web Information and Communications Technologies (WCAG2ICT) Draft](https://www.w3.org/TR/2023/DNOTE-wcag2ict-20230815/) updates